Canon 7D vs Nikon D7500

 |800 shots per battery charge||950 shots per battery charge|

 |148 x 111 x 74 mm, 860 g||136 x 104 x 73 mm, 720 g|

 Body comparison: Canon 7D vs Nikon D7500

 The side-by-side display below illustrates the physical size and weight of the Canon 7D and the Nikon D7500.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 7D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably smaller (14 percent) than the Canon 7D.
 Moreover, the D7500 is markedly lighter (16 percent) than the 7D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.